fhonsiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

   use the command # groups
 3. A script that changes to owner of the file hello to betty use the command # chown betty hello
+4.A script that creates an empty file called hello use the command # touch hello